Tabu (actress): Resurgence (2018–present)

-In the spiritual sequel Bhool Bhulaiyaa 2 (2022), Tabu received critical acclaim for her dual role as twin sisters seeking vengeance against each other.
-She found the experience of playing the dual role particularly challenging, as she had to showcase the characters in multiple time periods.
+In the spiritual sequel Bhool Bhulaiyaa 2 (2022), Tabu received critical praise for her dual role as twin sisters seeking vengeance against each other.
+She found the experience of playing the dual role particularly challenging as she had to showcase the characters in multiple time periods.
 Reception to the film was generally mixed, but Tabu's performance was considered a highlight; Monika Rawal Kukreja of the Hindustan Times observed that although Tabu delivered the film's standout performance, her depiction of Manjulika was less effective than Vidya Balan's in the predecessor.
 She earned a seventh nomination for the Filmfare Award for Best Actress, and a record-setting fifth Filmfare Award for Best Actress (Critics).
-Later that year, she reprised her role as Meera in the thriller sequel Drishyam 2, directed by Abhishek Pathak.
-Archika Khurana of The Times of India regarded Tabu's performance as "simply outstanding", while Shomini Sen of WION remarked that she complemented Ajay Devgn with subtlety.
+Later that year, she reprised her role as Meera opposite Devgn in the thriller sequel Drishyam 2, directed by Abhishek Pathak.
+Archika Khurana of The Times of India regarded Tabu's performance as "simply outstanding", while Shomini Sen of WION remarked that she complemented Devgn with subtlety.
 Both Bhool Bhulaiyaa 2 and Drishyam 2 rank among the highest-grossing Hindi films of 2022, with the latter earning over ₹3.4 billion worldwide.